Medically reviewed by Drugs.com. Last updated on Nov 8, 2022.

 - Poorly controlled diabetes

-- Needing to take corticosteroids or drugs called tumor necrosis factor (TNF) inhibitors
+- Needing to take corticosteroids or drugs called tumor necrosis factor inhibitors

-People who inject illicit drugs are more likely to develop osteomyelitis because they typically use nonsterile needles and don't sterilize their skin before injections.
+People who inject illegal drugs are more likely to develop osteomyelitis because they may use nonsterile needles and are less likely to sterilize their skin before injections.

 Osteomyelitis complications may include:

 - Bone death (osteonecrosis).
 An infection in your bone can impede blood circulation within the bone, leading to bone death.
-Your bone can heal after surgery to remove small sections of dead bone.
-If a large section of your bone has died, however, you may need to have that limb surgically removed (amputated) to prevent spread of the infection.
+Areas where bone has died need to be surgically removed for antibiotics to be effective.

 - Septic arthritis.
-In some cases, infection within bones can spread into a nearby joint.
+Sometimes, infection within bones can spread into a nearby joint.

 - Impaired growth.
-In children, the most common location for osteomyelitis is in the softer areas, called growth plates, at either end of the long bones of the arms and legs.
-Normal growth may be interrupted in infected bones.
+Normal growth in bones or joints in children may be affected if osteomyelitis occurs in the softer areas, called growth plates, at either end of the long bones of the arms and legs.

 - Skin cancer.
 If your osteomyelitis has resulted in an open sore that is draining pus, the surrounding skin is at higher risk of developing squamous cell cancer.

-While you might initially bring your signs and symptoms to the attention of your family doctor, he or she may refer you to a doctor specializing in infectious diseases or to an orthopedic surgeon.
+While you might first discuss your signs and symptoms with your family doctor, you may be referred to a doctor specializing in infectious diseases or to an orthopedic surgeon.